Fenit: Harbour

-The harbour at Fenit is the most westerly commercial port of Ireland and Europe.
+The harbour at Fenit is the most westerly commercial port of Ireland.
 The port is owned by the Irish state and was operated under the 1946 Harbours Act by the Tralee and Fenit Pier and Harbour Commissioners until October 2011, when it became the responsibility of the Kerry County Council.
 Fenit is the only commercial port between Foynes on the River Shannon and Cork.
 It is located between Kerry Head to the north and Brandon Head to the south.
 The deep water port is a major asset to County Kerry and caters for vessels up to 17,000 Dwt.

 The Tralee Harbour Board was established in 1840.
 Commercial shipping started to use Blennerville, at the head of Tralee Bay, as the access point for the town of Tralee.
 Prior to this cargo for Tralee was transported through Barrow Harbour, a natural sea inlet, just north of Fenit.
 Barrow Harbour was, historically, the port used to service Ardfert, now a village but, in the monastic era, it was a major ecclesiastical centre with students and monks from many parts of Europe.
 In 1880, Fenit harbour was built and the Harbour Board took on the name "Tralee and Fenit Pier and Harbour Board".

 It has traditionally served as the merchants' port for Tralee.
 Coal, grain timber, etc., were landed during the 20th century with oil and cranes becoming the main cargo until the fuel distribution base was dismantled in the late 1990s.
 The main deep sea pier is 175m long with extensive storage facilities available.
 Regularly accommodating 15,000 tonne ships, the port is a very picturesque mixed use port with a marina, fishing and commercial ships.
 There are about 15 shipments per year.
 This is almost totally due to the export of container cranes manufactured by Liebherr's Irish subsidiary, based in Killarney, which are shipped all over the world.